-Note: Our original blog post was published on July 3, 2019.
-Since then, situation in Hong Kong continues to get worse.
-Therefore we have created a special section below to keep track of the latest events in Hong Kong.
-Business owners that are currently operating in Hong Kong may want to read our guide how to move your Hong Kong business operations to Singapore.
+Our original post was published on July 3, 2019 but the situation in Hong Kong continues to deteriorate.
+Therefore we have updated the post to reflect the latest events in Hong Kong.
+If you are a business owner currently operating in Hong Kong, you may want to read our guide on how to move your Hong Kong business operations to Singapore.

 October 31, 2019: For the first time in over a decade, Hong Kong has plunged into a recession as the economy shrank 3.2% in the last quarter.
 The months-long protests have forced businesses to close, paralyzed public transportation and scared off tourists.
 With the turmoil showing no sign of abating, the economy is expected to worsen in the coming months.
 “Frankly, there is no room for optimism,” embattled Hong Kong Chief Executive Carrie Lam said on Thursday.